open-learning-exchange/open-learning-exchange.github.io/pages/robots/rbts-intern-orientation.md

 ## Familiarize Yourself with Current Projects and Issues

 Typically, interns choose what project they want to work on based on their experience.
-If you get tired of a certain project, there is opportunity to switch.
+If you get tired of a certain project, there is an opportunity to switch.
 Take a look at our current projects below, if any particular ones interest you, there is a very good chance that you can work on them.

 #### Very Active Projects